-respective agents estimate the profitability of different investment candidates based on long-term price forecasts.
+Additionally to the day-ahead market simulation, the utility companies have the opportunity to invest in new generation and utility-scale storage capacity once per simulation year.
+For this purpose, the respective agents estimate the profitability of different investment candidates based on long-term price forecasts.
 In an iterative procedure, a stable investment plan (more precisely, a Nash-equilibrium) across all considered market areas is then determined (Fraunholz et al., 2019).

 As a detailed bottom-up simulation model, PowerACE relies on substantial amounts of input data.
 Table 2 provides an overview of the data used in this study and the respective sources.
-In order to adequately account for cross-border effects, the applied version of PowerACE covers Germany as well as the surrounding countries.
-Please note that the developments of electricity generation from renewables as well as electricity demand are exogenous inputs to PowerACE and remain
+In order to adequately account for cross-border effects, the applied version of PowerACE does not only cover Germany, but also all neighboring countries (Fig. 2).
+Please note that the developments of electricity generation from renewables as well as electricity demand are exogenous inputs to PowerACE and remain unchanged for all scenarios to be investigated (Section 4.1).
+Additional model-endogenous investments in renewable technologies are therefore not considered.
+Fig. 3 shows the assumed composition of the renewable electricity generation as well as the total yearly electricity prices up to 2050, the dispatch of conventional power plants and utility-scale storages, as well as electricity exchange flows between the different market areas.
+All these result data sets are determined at an hourly resolution over the time period from 2020 to 2050.